 The Dispa-SET model is an open-source unit commitment and optimal dispatch model focused on the balancing and flexibility problems in European grids.
 Its pre and post-processing tools are written in Python and the main solver can be called via GAMS or via PYOMO.
 The selected Mixed-Integer Linear Programming (MILP) solver is CPLEX.

-Dispa-SET is mainly developed within the Joint Research Centre of the EU Commission, in close collaboration with the University of Liège (Belgium).
+Dispa-SET is mainly developed within the Joint Research Centre of the EU Commission, in close collaboration with the University of Liège and the KU Leuven (Belgium).